DataDog/integrations-core/docker_daemon/README.md

 ```

 #### Image versioning
 Starting with version 5.5.0 of the Datadog Agent, the Docker image follows a new versioning pattern.
-This allows us to release changes to the Docker image of the Datadog Agent but with the same version of the Agent.
+This allows Datadog to release changes to the Docker image of the Datadog Agent but with the same version of the Agent.

-The Docker image version has the following pattern: **X.Y.Z** where **X** is the major version of the Docker Image, **Y** is the minor version, **Z** represents the Agent version.
+The Docker image version has the following pattern: **X.Y.Z** where **X** is the major version of the Docker image, **Y** is the minor version, **Z** represents the Agent version.

 For example, the first version of the Docker image that bundles the Datadog Agent 5.5.0 is: `10.0.550`